nguyensjsu/sp22-202-team-m/Journals/MaitreyiKunnavakkamVinjimur.md

 What tasks are blocked waiting on another team member?
 - None

-Scrum Values: Communication, openly ask for help and resolve.
+**Scrum Values**: Communication, openly ask for help and resolve.
 Especially on Sat in person class.
 And used Miro for virtual planning and brainstorming.